Even as the CFC raises less, data suggests that promotion still helps many charities in the CFC

 - CFC data for two large, faith-based, international charities shows a similar impact over time.

-Another faith-based, international charity that’s also continued to use our guides and other options, Samaritan’s Purse, has had a similar trajectory, rising from #17 in 2010 to #11 in 2016.
+Another faith-based, international charity that’s also continued to use our guides and other options, Samaritan’s Purse, has had a similar trajectory, rising from #17 in 2010 to #8 by 2018, which is where it ranked in 2019 and 2020 as well.

 - Another example involves five CFC charities that have “Bible” in their names.